board of Directors

 Dr. Kimberly Denney is a senior executive with experience leading teams globally across medical device and healthcare information technology companies.
 Kimberly appreciates the nuances of bringing breakthrough technologies through the critical ‘clinical adoption phase,’ to generate new revenue while improving the quality and cost of care.

-Currently, Kimberly works for the Advisory Board Company as a Senior Principal and Managing Director in Strategic Accounts where she is directly responsible for strategic oversight of the firm’s largest health system relationships.
+Currently, Kimberly works for Optum Insight as a Senior Principal and Managing Director in Strategic Accounts where she is directly responsible for strategic oversight of the firm’s largest health system relationships.

 Previously, Kimberly was VP Commercial Operations at Stanson Health, a start-up healthcare information technology company translating clinical guidelines into context-aware, real-time provider alerts.
 While working at Stanson Health, Kimberly completed a Doctors of Business Administration (DBA) in Technology Entrepreneurship from Walden University and published her dissertation on provider perception of alerts and the need for improved clinical decision support tools.